 - Layers can help add body to fine, thin hair that tends to fall flat when it's very long.
 That said, too many layers can thin out your hair.

 - Layers can also do a lot for thick, curly hair.
 Chat with your hairstylist about the different options, like shorter layers in front of the face, which tend to soften your look.

 When in doubt, test it out!
 A great way to determine which hair length is best for you is to try on a wig.
 This will give you the most accurate ideal of what your short strands will look like, and hopefully make it clear if your short hair dreams should be made a reality.

 Play around with several wigs.
 You'll quickly learn which lengths flatter you most and which ones work best with your face shape and personality.

-If you are the wash-and-go type, then you should pick a hairstyle that will air dry beautifully.
-If you like to primp, then consider a hairstyle that's versatile and can be curled, worn wavy or flat-ironed straight.
-If you're a busy mom or live in a hot climate, a ponytail will be your best friend.
+Believe it or not, short hair can be high maintenance, mainly because you have to get it cut every four to six weeks.
+If you're the wash-and-go type, then you should pick a hairstyle that will air dry beautifully.
+If you like to style your strands, then consider a hairstyle that's versatile and can be worn curly, wavy, or straight.
+If you're a busy mom or live in a hot climate, a hair length that can be thrown into a ponytail or swept back with a headband will be your best friend.